avabs/avabs.github.io/AZ-204/Compute_Services.md

 - A private registry to maintain and create your docker images.
 - Managed private docker registry based upon **open-source docker registry 2.0**
 - Azure registry tasks to build container images in Azure
-- ACR tasks allow you to automate OS and framework patching for your docker containers
+- ACR tasks allow you to automate OS and framework patching for your docker containers.
+- Deployment targets where images could be pulled
+    - kuberntes
+    - DC/OS
+    - docker swarm

 ## Azure Service Fabric
 - Azure Service Fabric, allows to build and operate always, scalable and distributed apps